Zillennials: Etymology

-Birth date and age range
+Date and age range definitions

-According to the Pew Research Center, "generational cutoff points aren’t an exact science".
-The think tank classifies a standard generation as "[typically between] 15 to 18 years" with "great diversity of thought, experience and behavior within generations."
-Pew also stated that "the differences within generations can be just as great as the differences across generations, and the youngest and oldest within a commonly defined cohort may feel more in common with bordering generations than the one to which they are assigned.
-This is a reminder that generations themselves are inherently diverse and complex groups, not simple caricatures."
+The exact date range of this micro-generation is not specifically defined, but encompasses the latter years of the Millennial generation and the early years of Generation Z. Pew Research Center stated that "the differences within generations can be just as great as the differences across generations, and the youngest and oldest within a commonly defined cohort may feel more in common with bordering generations than the one to which they are assigned."

-The exact date range of this micro-generation is not specifically defined.
 Dictionary.com defines "zillennial" as a person born between the early 1990s and late 1990s.
-Authors Hannah Ubl, Lisa Walden, and Debra Arbit define the cuspers as those born between 1992 and 1998, as does Mary Everett (PopSugar).
-A WGSN case study on the cohort similarly notes this date range.
-Ketchum defines GenZennials as those born from 1992 to 2000.
-Boston University sociologist Deborah Carr defines zillennials as those born "roughly" between 1992 and 2002.
+Charissa Cheong, writing for Business Insider, defines Zillennials as "born roughly between 1990 and 2000".
+Payment processing researcher PYMNTS defines Zillennials as those born from 1991 to 1999.
+Authors Hannah Ubl, Lisa Walden, and Debra Arbit define the cuspers as those born between 1992 and 1998, as does Mary Everett (PopSugar), Nicea DeGering (KTVX), and a WGSN case study.
+Boston University sociologist Deborah Carr defines zillennials as those born "roughly" between 1992 and 2002, but notes that "there isn't one consistent cutoff point that experts agree on".

-Others have defined zillennials as those born from 1993 to 1998, including Deon Smit (HR Future), Maisy Farren (Vice), Lindsay Dodgson (Business Insider), Charlotte Hilton Andersen (Reader's Digest), Maddy Mussen (The Standard), Louis Ashworth (Financial Times), Britannica and MetLife.
+Others have defined zillennials as those born from 1993 to 1998, including Encyclopædia Britannica, Deon Smit (HR Future), Maisy Farren (Vice), Lindsay Dodgson (Business Insider), Charlotte Hilton Andersen and Jason Dorsey (Reader's Digest), Maddy Mussen (The Standard), Louis Ashworth (Financial Times), Nick Lichtenberg (Fortune), Becca Monaghan (Indy100), Alicia Lansom (Refinery29), Mollie Quirk (Glamour UK) and MetLife.
+Ally Foster, writing for news.com.au, defines Zennials as those born from 1993 to 1998.
+Violet Lazarus, writing for The Daily Orange, defines the cuspers as those born from 1993 to 1997.
 Fullscreen defines the cusp group as those born from approximately 1993 to 1999 in their research.
-Likewise, authors Fons Trompenaars and Peter Woolliams use the years 1993 to 1999 as Zennials.
+Likewise, authors Fons Trompenaars and Peter Woolliams use the years 1993 to 1999 for Zennials.
 Author Mary Donahue defines the cuspers as those born from 1995 to 2000.